 The Non-Traditional Student Populations Network is focused on providing education, leadership, and a forum for discussion on behalf of professionals working to improve college student orientation, transition and retention for non-traditional students.

 The non-traditional student population is vast, diverse, and evolving.
 It is made up of students identifying as any combination of: part-time, adult learners, returning/re-entry, commuter, veteran, online/distance learners, individuals who

 work full-time, who have dependents other than a spouse or partner, or students who do not have a high school diploma.

 Already a network member?

-To access your regional or network groups, select the "Communities" menu on the NODA Connect homepage.
+To access your regional or network groups, select the "Groups" menu on the NODA Connect homepage.

 Who are Non-Traditional Students?

 The Non-Traditional Student Populations Network defines the non-traditional student as anyone who is not a first-time, full-time, straight out of high school, living in residence, college student.
 This means that any student that identifies as any of